 Picture this all-too-familiar scenario: You’ve spent months researching the best airfare deal and finding the best flight times, only to have the airline change your schedule, or worse, cancel your flight the day of travel.
 And when you call the airline, you have to jump through endless hoops to get your money back.
-Fortunately, that all promises to change soon, thanks to new rules the Department of Transportation (DOT) announced in April 2024.
-U.S. flyers will soon have a new set of protections for delayed or canceled flights, delayed bags, and other flight disruptions.
-Here’s a rundown of what to expect.
+Fortunately, those headaches should soon be a thing of the past, thanks to new rules the Department of Transportation (DOT) implemented in October 2024 that offer U.S. flyers a new set of protections for delayed or canceled flights, delayed bags, and other flight disruptions.
+Here’s a rundown of the new regulations.

 Automatic Refunds for Delayed or Canceled Flights

 With the new rules, passengers are entitled to a full refund if a domestic U.S. flight is changed by three or more hours (or an international flight is changed by six or more hours) for any reason — not just “controllable” events such as aircraft maintenance or crew availability.
 The same goes if the flight is outright canceled.
-The caveat is you won’t get a refund if the airline offers you alternate travel arrangements and you accept the new routing.
-If you refuse, you are entitled to a refund.
+The caveat is you won’t get a refund if the airline offers you alternate travel arrangements and you accept and fly the new routing.
+If you refuse to fly, however, you are entitled to a refund.

 The new regulations also set parameters for other significant changes.
 These include a flight arriving or departing from a different airport, a layover being added to your itinerary, being downgraded to a lower class of service than the one you purchased, or being rerouted to other airports or on other airplanes that are less accessible to those with disabilities.